eliastortillas/mta_turnstile/README.md

     ## 5 1 AV    2020-02-26       294.
 16167     375.
 20627
     ## 6 1 AV    2020-02-27       299.
 16453     403.
 22173

-We;re going to want to combine the data by station name so let’s compare the names in both data frames.
+I’m going to want to combine the data by station name so let’s compare the names in both data frames.